C

 cookie

 From magic cookie, a pre-Web term for the concept.
-A small (up to 4 kB) text file that a Web browser stores on the user’s computer to hold information about the Web site that the user is accessing.
+A small text file that a Web browser stores on the user’s computer to hold information about the Web site that the user is accessing.
 The browser sends the cookie to the Web site with each HTTP request, and then displays the site page with whatever state settings the cookie holds.
-These typically include such things as scrolling position, screen resolution, and selections made by the user.
+These include such things as scrolling position, screen resolution, and selections made by the user.
 It also contains user authentication if the site uses that.
+Cookies are anywhere from 1 byte to 4 kB in size; larger sizes are possible but are normally refused by browsers.

 Third-party cookies are pushed on visitors to a Web site by some party, commonly an advertiser, that has an agreement with the Web site’s operators permitting them to do this.
 They’re typically for user tracking and serving targeted ads.